jmbealer/my-knowledge-base/education/sophiaorg.sync-conflict-20240629-195938-2XWGPYO.md

 Going to do **Pierpont** and **Excelsior** first, then **Thomas Edison State University**.

-## Business - Total of 30 credits - 24 credits DONE
+## Business - Total of 30 Credits - 24 Credits DONE

 * Business Communication 3 credits
   * Thomas Edison State University